FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 of non compliance with parking regulations cannot be presented by Limerick City

-and County Council before the Courts to enable prosecution.--- 7
+and County Council before the Courts to enable prosecution.
+---
+7

 **15.**